 Upon returning to Berlin, he promptly formed the city’s first English speaking Harold team, “The Improv Amt” along with his brother, Josh Telson and other fellow improvisers, Andrew Reid, Summer Banks, Rei Almeida, Sean Hunter Williams, Pip Swallow and George Moakley.
 The group performed regularly for the Post Humor sketch show where their inspiration was a Craigslist post pulled from a suggested city in the English speaking world.

 A year later, Noah, Josh and Andrew formed an “ASSSSCAT” style group based off the teachings of UCB called, Good Luck, Barbara!
 With the addition of Chris Rock and Nicole Ratjen and influences from earlier members, Tess Degenstein and Carlo Ritchie, the group established itself as a veritable force in the Berlin improv scene and now hosts Long Form Fridays every last Friday of the month.

 Additionally, Noah co-produces, -writes and -hosts piffle! a radio show for nonsense with his brother, Berlin's first and only English language comedy sketch/panel/quiz podcast.

 Noah teaches improv for ComedySportz Berlin and is now also teaching with Hive because he believes Berlin's passionate improvisers deserve as much available education as possible.

-In the fall of 2015, he will be opening Berlin’s first international alternative comedy stage, Comedy Café Berlin to give alternative comedy in the city the home it deserves.
+In the fall of 2015, he opened Berlin’s first international alternative comedy stage, Comedy Café Berlin to give alternative comedy in the city the home it deserves.
 An effort which has afforded him the title of “Mother Fuckin’ Teresa” by Chris Rock himself.